Paying For Private School Fees: Start Planning Early And Optimise For Tax Efficiency

 Introduction

 Looking ahead towards estate planning and mitigating inheritance tax (IHT) is key to managing and protecting your wealth, for you and your family.
 A large proportion of your wealth might be subject to inheritance tax when you die, at up to 40%.
 This includes assets such as properties, investments, and even old family heirlooms.
-Careful IHT planning is all about passing as much of your estate as possible to who you want to receive it, and reducing the inheritance tax liability payable.
-It’s also about maintaining flexibility and control over any arrangements that are made.
+From April 2027, unspent pensions will also form part of your estate for inheritance tax purposes; requiring a change in approach to estate planning.

 ESTATE PLANNING